-Robbie has been a summer student at the Footprints Centre (opens in a new window), a cosy log cabin that is home to a number of programs offered by the Penticton Indian Band (opens in a new window) and the Neil Squire Society.
-Robbie has tutored clients one-on-one, planned a grad luncheon, and led six UpSkills (opens in a new window) workshops.
-He is going back to school this fall.
+Robbie has been a summer student at the Footprints Centre, a cosy log cabin that is home to a number of programs offered by the Penticton Indian Band and the Neil Squire Society.
+Robbie has tutored clients one-on-one, planned a grad luncheon, and led six UpSkills workshops.

 Robbie landed the position with the help of the Working Together Program, and he has been doing a fantastic job.
 Here is his story in his own words:

 “The technical name of my disability is Autism Spectrum Disorder (ASD), but to me it is a kind of persistent sensitivity.
 This sensitivity affects me both negatively and positively in varying areas of life, but I prefer to look at the positives.

 “The negatives include me stressing out over describing the negatives, and then promptly getting stuck thinking about how to describe them.
 Try imagining feeling bad then dial that feeling up until it feels like you have been mentally kicked in the gut a couple times.
 The positives include seeing the world in a different way and being able to focus down and learn the things I really want to do.
 You never really know how beautiful the world is until you actually stop and look at it!

 “I originally came to Footprints after wanting a break from college for a bit.
 I intend to go back in the fall to continue learning.
 I also volunteered occasionally at the local soupateria.